erymuzuan/rx/source/web/web.sph/docs/ExpressionActivity.md

 #ExpressionActivity
 ##Overview
 [`ExpressionActivity`](ExpressionActivity.html) allows you to embed your own code in a [`WorkflowDefinition`](WorkflowDefinition.html).
-This is the main extensibilty point you can find in `Rx Developer` if the provided activities did not meet requirements.
+This is the main extensibility point you can find in `Rx Developer` if the provided activities did not meet requirements.
 On the other hand [`ExpressionActivity`](ExpressionActivity.html) could also be used to do other things such as setting the [`Variable`](Variable.html) values, this is useful for example in a loop where you need to set the `CurrentItem` or the `CurrentIndex` for your loop.

 ##Referencing external assemblies
 If you need to call external assemblies there are 2 ways of achieving this at the moment